alto-wg/draft-alto-pv/services.md

 The body MUST consist of two parts:

 - The Path Vector part MUST include `Content-ID` and `Content-Type` in its header.
-The value of `Content-ID` MUST has the format of a Part Resource ID.
   The `Content-Type` MUST be `application/alto-endpointcost+json`.
+  The value of `Content-ID` MUST have the same format as the Part Content ID as specified in {{part-rid-spec}}.

   The body of the Path Vector part MUST be a JSON object with the same format as defined in Section 11.5.1.6 of {{RFC7285}} when the `cost-type` field is